-Krakow, Poland – New data from the EU’s statistical office sheds some light on how much European member states spend in family and children benefits.
+Krakow, Poland – New data from the EU’s statistical office sheds some light on how much countries in Europe spend in family and children benefits.

 Poland and Hungary biggest spenders in Central Europe

 According to Eurostat, family benefits in Poland and Hungary accounted for respectively 12% and 13% of these countries total social protection spending, the third and fourth highest rates in the EU after Luxembourg (15.4%) and Estonia (13%).

 Both Poland and Hungary’s conservative governments have made generous social spending for families one of their signatures policies to curb their population’s demographic decline and falling birth rates.

 Hungary’s 7-point “family protection plan” introduced by Viktor Orban earlier this year sparked controversy, with Sweden saying it “reeks of the 1930’s” and “will harm the autonomy for which women have struggled for decades”.